Robert F. Kennedy Jr. 2024 presidential campaign: Opposition from the Kennedy family

 The reaction to Kennedy's campaign from his extended family has been largely negative.
 His sister Kerry Kennedy told Business Insider, "I love my brother Bobby, but I do not share or endorse his opinions on many issues, including the COVID pandemic, vaccinations and the role of social media platforms in policing false information."

 Several family members also opposed his candidacy due to his anti-vaccine views, and had publicly announced their support for Joe Biden's reelection bid.
-Biden was endorsed by Caroline Kennedy, Joe Kennedy III, and Victoria Reggie Kennedy (all of whom serve in his administration as U.S. ambassadors).
+Biden was endorsed by Caroline Kennedy, Joe Kennedy III, and Victoria Reggie Kennedy (all of whom served in his administration as U.S. ambassadors).
 Caroline's son, Jack Schlossberg, called Kennedy's campaign an "embarrassment" and a "vanity project".
 Other family members, such as Patrick J. Kennedy and Rory Kennedy, also endorsed Biden.

 On St. Patrick's Day 2024, Biden took a group photograph together with 32 members of the Kennedy family who all supported Biden's candidacy.
 Four of Kennedy's siblings wrote a letter together which read "The decision of our brother Bobby to run as a third-party candidate against Joe Biden is dangerous to our country...Bobby might share the same name as our father, but he does not share the same values, vision or judgment...We denounce his candidacy and believe it to be perilous for our country."
 His cousin, Stephen Kennedy Smith, also stated "This is a mistake we can not afford as a country...when RFK Jr. decided to run he didn't call me to ask for help because he knew I would oppose his candidacy due to his misguided stands on issues, his poor judgement, and tenuous relationship with the truth."
 DNC spokesperson Matt Corridoni said that "It's telling that the people who know RFK Jr. best are standing with Joe Biden in this election."